Perth Airport: 1988–2018: Growth and expansion

-In April 2015 works commenced on a $42-million upgrade of the forecourt and the passenger pick-up/drop-off areas in front of terminal 1 to improve access.
+In April 2015, Airport Drive opened, replacing Horrie Miller Drive as the main access road to terminals 1 and 2.
+The road was part of the wider Gateway WA project to improve access to the airport.
+That same month works commenced on a $42-million upgrade of the forecourt and the passenger pick-up/drop-off areas in front of terminal 1 to improve access.
 The upgrade was completed in November 2016.

 In May 2015, Emirates commenced the first Airbus A380 service to Perth from Dubai following the completion of a dual level boarding gate, an expanded check-in hall, a refurbished departure area and other expansions to terminal 1 including a new Emirates business class lounge.
 In August 2017, Emirates replaced its last remaining Emirates Boeing 777-300ER service with an Airbus A380, taking the total Emirates daily services to two.
 However, this service was replaced by a Boeing 777 in 2020, during the COVID-19 pandemic.
 On 1 November 2022, the first regular A380 service resumed.